-While our region celebrates diversity, understanding our most common traits is helpful to making long-lasting and impactful decisions that strengthen our communities and the individuals living in them.
+While our Region celebrates diversity, understanding our most common traits is helpful to making long-lasting and impactful decisions that strengthen our communities and the individuals living in them.

-Our Region’s typical resident is named Jennifer, is 39 years old, is married, has two children, and is a high school graduate with some college education.
+Our Region’s typical resident is named Jennifer, is 39 years old, is married, has two children, and is a high school graduate, with some college education.

 How did we go about determining the traits of this typical person?

 Data about the economic and demographic makeup of a Region can provide a broad overview of the commonalities among our Region’s residents.
 Taking several factors into consideration, the profile of an “average” resident emerges.
 For example, the demographic graphic above shows us some of these common traits; we know that 50% of our Region’s residents over the age of 14 are married.
 We also know from the U.S. Social Security Administration that “Jennifer” was the most common name given to females born in Oregon in 1981; since 39 is the average age of residents in our Region, 1981 is her birth year.
 Why a female and not a male?
 Because there are more women than men in the Region, as shown on the age distribution chart below.

 By understanding similar attributes, local elected officials, business leaders, nonprofit associations, and OCWCOG can use this information, and similar data to make decisions in the public and private space, regarding funding priorities, development opportunities, etc. This information assists community leaders in answering questions about its residents.

 Our Region has seen steady population growth over the past several decades.
 The annual growth from 1960 to 2015 was 1.4 percent, slightly less than the State’s 1.5 percent, but above the national rate of 1.1 percent.